Cyrix126/namecoin_dart/README.md

-Dart library to interact with namecoin key/value, parsing and constructing fields for namecoin transactions.
+Low level Dart library to interact with namecoin key/value, parsing and constructing fields for namecoin transactions.

 ## Status of developmement